-19. PRESENTATION - REVIEW OF COMMUNITY INVOLVEMENT AND ENGAGEMENT
+16. REVIEW OF COMMUNITY INVOLVEMENT AND ENGAGEMENT - PRESENTATION engagement Cabinet had approved the following changes:

-The Assistant Director (Neighbourhood Services) advised that following a review of community involvement and engagement Cabinet had made the following changes:
+The Assistant Director (Neighbourhood Services) advised that following a review of community involvement and

-- That the Neighbourhood Consultative Forums be held on a quarterly basis until May 2012 - That the role of Resident Representative be disbanded in May 2012 - That Police and Community Safety meetings and Parish Liason meetings be cancelled - That a Borough wide Neighbourhood Issues Forum be introduced from May 2012 - The a new role Neighbourhood Voice - be introduced to replace Resident Representatives from May 2012 - That Neighbourhood Action Plans be refocused onto the 5% most deprived neighbourhoods - That the Mayor will meet with Parish Council Chair twice per year
+- That the Neighbourhood Consultative Forums be held on a quarterly basis until May 2012 - That the role of Resident Representative be disbanded in May 2012 - That Police and Community Safety and Parish Liaison meetings meetings be cancelled - That а Borough wide Neighbourhood Issues Forum be introduced from May 2012 - That a new role - Neighbourhood Voice - be introduced to replace Resident Representatives from May 2012 - That Neighbourhood Action Plans • be refocused onto the 5% most deprived neighbourhoods - That the Mayor will meet with Parish Council Chair twice per vear

 Further information was given on the proposed 'Neighbourhood Voice'.
 There would be one person assigned to each of the 11 new wards introduced following the boundary changes.
 Neighbourhood Voices would need to live in the ward they represented and have been part of a properly constituted residents association which had been in existence for at least a year.
-They would elected through the Neighbourhood Issues Forum for a 2 year term.
+They would be elected through the Neighbourhood Issues Forum for a 2 year term.